 Often a vehicle showing signs of a transmission issue will have one singular cause.
 A proper approach to diagnostics is required to identify this cause of failure.
 At Advanced Transmission Center, we employ our TrueTest Inspection It would be terrible to rebuild a transmission without taking into consideration the specific transmission codes, fluid condition or drivability symptoms discovered during the inspection.
 Causes of failure could include but is not limited to hard part damage, soft part deterioration, fluid quality or contamination, or electrical failure.

 Within a transmission, there are numerous parts that are made from materials that will face deterioration over time regardless of the maintenance you conduct on your vehicle.
-Some examples include clutches, gaskets, seals, o-rings, snap rings, etc. Every quality rebuild should include replacement of these items.
+Some examples include clutches, gaskets, seals, o-rings, snap rings, etc. Every quality rebuild should include the replacement of these items.
 Parts manufacturers recognize the importance of this step and will sell all of these parts in one Master Rebuild Kit.
 Purchasing this kit saves customers significant money relative to buying each component within a kit.
-Some repair shops will quote customers below average prices to rebuild a transmission and often it is because they do not replace the soft parts.
+Some repair shops will quote customers below-average prices to rebuild a transmission and often it is because they do not replace the soft parts.
 They identify and repair the single cause of failure, otherwise known as a “spot repair”, without changing the soft or marginal parts.
-This lower cost approach is irresponsible and exposes a customer to repeated transmission failures.
+This lower-cost approach is irresponsible and exposes a customer to repeated transmission failures.

 Although a single issue might cause the symptoms a driver is facing, normally the conditions leading to one cause of failure has already affected numerous other components.
 For example, if one seal is leaking it’s likely the condition of other seals is poor as well.
 Identifying and then repairing or replacing these marginal parts is a critical step to extending the life of your transmission and vehicle.